cah13/heatmap/README.md

 ### Overview

 **Heatmap** is a web application that displays New York City residential real estate listing data as a heat map weighted by price for both sales and rentals.
-Heatmap was developed as a Rails project for the January 2014 Web Development Immersive course at General Assembly using the agile software development process.
+Heatmap was developed as a single-page application (SPA) project for the January 2014 Web Development Immersive course at General Assembly using the agile software development process.

 ### Technologies Used:
 * Ruby 2.1.0